 The Wen Brothers

-It was indeed an adventure and one that reaped the rewards of locating natural and healthy tea, growing in a remote paradise and in a biodiverse environment.
+It was indeed an adventure and one that reaped the rewards of locating natural and healthy tea, growing in a remote tea gardens in paradise and in a biodiverse environment.
 We couldn't have asked for more on this trip.

 Mount Fanjing teas at Teazaar

-With the promotion of these tea gardens on Teazaar, we hope to be able to help support the Teamasters that they continue making wonderful natural teas.
-Our goal for this area, is to find the perfect location for a tea demo site close to Mount Fanjing where we can host a collection of teas from the natural tea gardens grown here.
+With the promotion of these tea gardens on Teazaar, we hope to be able to help support the Tea Masters to continue making wonderful natural teas.
+Our goal for this area is to find the perfect location for a tea demo site close to Mount Fanjing where we can host a collection of teas from the natural tea gardens grown here.
 With many suitable areas around, and all protected by this wonderment of nature rising high to the heavens, I may yet call this my own Solomon Island..